Policy changes in the US meant that the focus shifted to the UK and the EU, which look like a more attractive place to build.

 Defence is another sector that got a lot of attention (and funding) in late 2025.

-A lot of solutions like sustainable batteries for electric vehicles, are pivoting their focus of their application to defence, to ensure they are still competitive in investors’ eyes.
+This shift has prompted start-ups in the green economy space, like sustainable batteries for electric vehicles, to pivot their focus and narrative to defence, to ensure they remain competitive in investors’ eyes.

 So what is likely to grow next?
 E-mobility is seen as the biggest opportunity, followed by green chemicals, and grids.
-Now the challenge for European businesses is scaling rapidly and cost-effectively.
+The challenge for European businesses is scaling rapidly and cost-effectively.

-2025 was the year AI really got embedded across multiple industries, workflows, and use cases.
-Established tech businesses like Airtable feel the need not just to embed AI into their product, but to ‘refound’, in order to build from the ground up with AI in mind.
+2025 was the year AI got embedded across multiple industries, workflows, and use cases.
+Established tech businesses like Airtable feel the need not just to embed AI into their product, but to ‘refound’, i.e. build from the ground up with AI in mind.

 There’s a scaling problem in the UK and Europe.